A podium with a microphone facing an audience

 Who Is Responsible For Climate Change? – Who Needs To Fix It?

 Who Is Responsible For Climate Change? – Who Needs To Fix It? ” is an informative video that provides detailed information about historic and current carbon emissions, designated by location.
-Students will learn about climate change solutions which will be beneficial knowledge to use during the debate.
-They will also explore graphs and maps which draw many comparisons that could be useful in addressing a variety of questions about climate change.
+Students will learn about climate change solutions such as reducing greenhouse gas emissions which will be beneficial knowledge to use during the debate.
+They will also explore graphs and maps that draw many comparisons that could be useful in addressing a variety of questions about climate change and global warming.

 Debate Prep